Looterro/MemorizeGame-CS193P/README.md

 - The game grants 2 points for each match, and adding one extra point for match made in a specific time period which is shown on every card with circle elapsing animation.
 If a user taps on the previously seen card one point is substracted.

 - The game uses binding, environmentObjects, multiple viewModels, animation and extensions

+- The UI is adjusted to make good use of space in iPads and iPhones